gleblebedev/rbfx_wiki/Rendering-Lights.md

 ### > Spot

-Light is emitted from finite point to one dominant direction with specified spread.
+Light is emitted from light source position to one dominant direction with configured spread.
 Example: flashlight.

 Spot lights support relatively cheap shadows.
 Prefer spot lights to point lights whenever possible.

 ### > Point

-Light is emitted from finite point to all directions equally.
+Light is emitted from light source position to all directions equally.
 Examples: campfire, torch.

 Shadows are relatively expensive.